 For the Apollo missions, NASA engineers did loads of the engineering.
 But also, many third-party engineering firms lent a hand.

 #1 Design around every last constraint

-What’s more, the technology of 1969 would look foreign to us today.
-Look no further than the Apple iPhone you keep in your back pocket.
-It has 100,000 times more processing power than the computers used in the Apollo 11 mission.
+The tech from 1969 seems totally alien to us today.
+Just check out your Apple iPhone.
+It’s packing 100,000 times more processing power than the computers used in the Apollo 11 mission.

 - Command Module Columbia